Skip to main content

 dist

-This keeps your repository clean and avoids committing auto-generated code.
+This keeps your repository clean and free of compiled output.